 \section{Motivic multiple twist-multiplicativity}

-In this section, we introduce the notions of motivic multiple twist-multiplicativity and multiplicativity defect, study their basic properties, propose general questions and then test the first examples, such as curves and surfaces.
+In this section, we introduce the notions of motivic multiple twist-multiplicativity and multiplicativity defect, study their basic properties, formulate several general questions, and examine the first examples, including curves and surfaces.

 Let $X$ be a smooth connected projective variety of dimension $n$.
-Assume that Murre's conjecture (A) holds true for $X$, that is, $X$ admits a set $\{\pi_i^X\}_{0\leq i\leq 2n}$ of CK projectors, i.e., $\pi_i^X$ are orthogonal idempotents lifting the Künneth projectors and $\Delta_X=\sum_{i=0}^{2n}\pi_i^X$ in the correspondence ring $\text{CH}^n(X\times X)$.
-(For the whole statement of Murre's conjecture, refer to Section 1.4 in \cite{Mu93} or Conjecture 5.1 in \cite{Ja94} for more details.)
-Thus one can define an ascending filtration on the Chow motive $\mathfrak{h}(X)$ of $X$ as
+Assume that Murre's conjecture (A) holds for $X$, that is, $X$ admits a set $\{\pi_i^X\}_{0\leq i\leq 2n}$ of CK projectors.
+Thus, $\pi_i^X$ are mutually orthogonal idempotents lifting the homological Künneth projectors and $\Delta_X=\sum_{i=0}^{2n}\pi_i^X$ in the correspondence ring $\mathrm{CH}^n(X\times X)$.
+For the full statement of Murre's conjectures, we refer to Section 1.4 of \cite{Mu93} or Conjecture 5.1 of \cite{Ja94}.
+The CK decomposition defines an ascending filtration on the Chow motive $\mathfrak{h}(X)$ of $X$ by

-According to the philosophy of Bloch-Beilinson \cite{Bei87}, the filtration \eqref{1} should be compatible with any ($\geq 2$)-fold intersection product, that is, there is a commutative diagram in the tenor category of Chow motives:
+By the Bloch--Beilinson philosophy \cite{Bei87}, the filtration \eqref{1} should be compatible with every $m$-fold intersection product, where $m\geq 2$.
+In other words, the following diagram in the tensor category of Chow motives should be commutative: